c565659/MANUAL_AI_SYSTEM/DATABASE/QA/Manual_Production_Checklist.md

 ---

-## Product Overview Same-Page Verification

-- [ ] Product Overview and Basic Product Specifications appear on the same final page.
-- [ ] Product image size has been adjusted proportionally when necessary to achieve the same-page requirement.
-- [ ] Product callouts remain readable after image scaling.
-- [ ] Basic Product Specifications were not moved to a new page merely to preserve an unnecessarily large image.

----

 ## Source Image Sequence Verification

 - [ ] Consecutive source images with no source text between them remain a continuous Image Group.